FastRabbitON/PaceDetectionTest/README.md

 * [Contact](#contact)

 ## General Information
-Simple program to check pace detection.
+Simple program to test pace detection.

 ## How to run
 1. Download the entire repository